adhbh/ewa-graphql/Readme.md

 ```

 ### What's next?
+In this tutorial, we have created a GraphQL sandbox for us using a real datasource.
+We will use the same sandbox in the upcoming tutorials to learn about concepts like mutations, fragments, query variables and several advanced GraphQL types like interfaces and unions.

-In the upcoming tutorials, we will see how GraphQL can be used to get many resources in a single request.
+In the next tutorial, we will see how GraphQL can be used to get many resources in a single request.
 While typical REST APIs require loading from multiple URLs, GraphQL APIs get all the data your app needs with a single endpoint.
 We will also see how [dataloader][dataloader] can be used with GraphQL for caching and batching requests.

 [gqljs]: <https://github.com/graphql/graphql-js>
 [gql]: <http://graphql.org/>